orlando21/dev-portfolio/_posts/2016-06-05-techcomm-marcomm.md

 Typically the two departments---marketing and techcomm---have little to say to each other.
 It's not only that their goals differ; it's also become an "us and them" problem.
 This is unfortunate, because both departments stand to benefit from more cooperation.

-One unfortunate consequence is that few technical writers work with scripting languages or are aware of how these can benefit their output.
+One unfortunate consequence is that few technical writers work with scripting frameworks or are aware of how these can benefit their output.
 Tools for both web design and for handling complex information have grown independently.

 This means it's very costly to use standard web technologies to document, say, a suite of related products across multiple markets and languages.
 You need dedicated software like Adobe FrameMaker or MadCap Flare for that.